tawasta/sale-workflow/README.rst

 ========================

 This module will allow salespersons to mark internal sales easily.
-A analytic account will be created automatically
+An analytic account will be created automatically

 Installation
 ============